nirajank/nestjs-vehicle-mangement/README.md

 ## Installation
 1) First install mongodb in your computer.
-2) Create  database in mongodb with suitable name, in our case vechicle_management.
+2) Create  database in mongodb with suitable name, in our case vehicle_management or any suitable name.
-3) Now copy .env.example file of root directory of application changes your database url and port for serving application.
+3) Now copy/rename .env.example file present in root directory of application and change your database url and port for serving application.
 4) Now install nodejs v18.17.1 and npm version 9.6.7 in computer.
 5) Now go to application directory and run following command
 ```bash